gear-foundation/gear-wiki/docs/examples/NFTs/onchain-nft.md

 }
 ```

-Next let's rewrite several functions: `mint`, `burn` and `token_uri`.
-Our `mint` and `burn` functions will behave as one woud expect them to with the addition of slight state modification (e.g. checking against the state, adding/removing). `token_uri` will return an NFT's metadata as well as all the layer content provided for a specified NFT:
+Next, rewrite the following functions: `mint`, `burn` and `token_uri`.
+The `mint` and `burn` functions will behave as one woud expect them to with the addition of slight state modification (e.g. checking against the state, adding/removing). `token_uri` will return an NFT's metadata as well as all the layer content provided for a specified NFT:

 ```rust title="on-chain-nft/io/src/lib.rs"
 #[derive(Debug, Encode, Decode, TypeInfo)]
 #[codec(crate = gstd::codec)]